vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 definitions](https://www.urbandictionary.com/define.php?term=Cluey),
 but I think it gets at the heart of it.

+### What I've noticed of clueless people

+I know of a few cases of people who are generally reasonably competent at their work; they have the mix of skills and conscientiousness that should destine them for a decent degree of professional success.
+And yet, in various contexts, they come across as clueless.
+Judging from my limited sample size, these people tend to get shuttled from team to team or company to company, without landing firmly anywhere.
+Nobody thinks super-negatively of them; they're not the sort of person whom you'd want to fire, but they do tend to be the sort of person who'd get laid off when times are tough.

+### It is possible to improve on clueyness controlling for one's overall knowledge and skills (central claim 1)

+It's a bit hard to tease out the cluelessness aspect from other aspects of one's skills.
+Obviously, somebody who is better at cognitive tasks, who has more skills and experience, or who is more emotionally or socially intelligent, will tend to be more clued in.
+So one criticism of this idea of clueyness is that, far from being an unreasonably effective thing one can actively choose, it's just a blend of general skills.

+However, judging from the examples I know of clueless people, one trait that comes to my mind is that they are particularly bad at even *trying* their hand at perspective-taking, i.e., at putting themselves within the shoes of another party, with the goals and constraints of that other party.
+Perspective-taking is somewhat related to empathy, but isn't quite the same: empathy focuses on the emotional aspects and perspective-taking focuses on the cognitive aspect.
+The thing I've noticed about clueless people is not so much that they're bad at perspective-taking, but it seems that they don't even have it on their radar to try to do so, instead hoping that the world just works out fine from their own perspective.

+This suggests to me that there could be some relatively easy gains toward clueyness from trying to do perspective-taking, without a radical improvement to one's knowledge and skills.
+I talk about this a little further down, but before that, let me justify central claim 2.

+### The mechanism by which responsiveness is unreasonably effective (central claim 2)

 Why might being cluey be *unreasonably effective*?
 Mostly because people generally don't like having to struggle or fight to explain themselves / be understood.
 There are definitely cases where people